peterwilliams97/repeats/README.md

-This growth stops when the maximum number of valid unique substrings is reached at m = log256(n/r), so there is linear growth in search time with the lengths of substring up until the peak is reached which will be at m = 4 for documents with 4 GByte per repeat.
+This growth stops when the maximum number of valid unique substrings is reached at m = log256(n/r), so there is linear growth in search time with the lengths of substring up until the peak is reached.
+This happens at m = 4 for documents with 4 GByte per repeat.

 4 GByte per repeat is bigger than I ever expect to see so this should be more than adequate